Denji-Itoh/squadspawn-handbook/Handbook/03_How to Play.md

 * Enemies have the same action economy as you.
 * You can talk freely during combat, but interactions with each other and the enemy will be limited or interrupted by the GM, as combat continues.

-## NPC Combat Rules
+### NPC Combat Rules
 * Regular NPCs generally cannot perform the Help reaction.
 * Legendary NPCs might be able to perform the Help reaction.

-## Invisibility Rules
+### Invisibility Rules
 * Through the power of the Shin or special items, it is possible for combatants to turn invisible.
 The following special rules apply in these scenarios.
 * You're invisible, but not 100% imperceptible.
 You create sounds, smell, leave footprints or have rustling equipment.
 And you still emit aura, which enemies can detect passively or actively.
 You are granted with certain benefits however, as you're simply harder to nail down, especially while in ranged combat.
 * If you're invisible, enemies can either contest their Observance vs. your Stealth, or their Focus vs. your Ability check without taking up any actions, but only once per turn.
 If they win the contest, they can attack you and know where you are, until the start of your turn.
 Ranged weapons have disadvantage on these attacks.

-# RECOVERY
+## RECOVERY
 Once in a while you will need to take some time to tend to your wounds, recover your strength and calm yourself from the heat of combat.
 Such a break is defined as a Rest and is bound to the following rules:
 * A rest must take at least three hours.
 * You can't perform any physically or mentally taxing tasks during your rest.
 Doing so will reset the time you need until your rest is finished again.
 * You should mention when you're about to start your rest.
 * You can also ask if you've received a rest in hindsight of downtime your characters experienced - if the GM allows for it.
 * Additionally to resting, your characters also need to sleep once in a while.
-Having a sleepless night will give you 'Exhaustion', which will give you disadvantage on any check you make.
+Having a sleepless night will give you *Exhaustion*, which will give you disadvantage on any check you make.
+Exhaustion can stack and give you a cumulative -3 penalty additionally to your initial disadvantage.

 ### First Aid Kits
 In your adventures you might stumble upon first aid kits.
 With each of these kits, you can heal 2d6 hit points before you run out of equipment, as these are merely used for the most necessary treatment before you can take a proper rest.
 They take two combat rounds to apply and you can only carry one at a time.
 They are not related to a First Aid skill check to stabilize a creature.